Understanding Enlarged Prostate (Benign Prostatic Hyperplasia – BPH)

 4. Limit Red and Processed Meats

-• Impact: High red and processed meat consumption is linked to increased inflammation and may exacerbate BPH symptoms.
+• Impact: High consumption of red and processed meats is linked to increased inflammation and may exacerbate BPH symptoms.

 • Recommendation: Opt for lean meats and plant-based protein alternatives.